-This, to certain extend, is a valid question, but it is not a smart question.
+This, to a certain extent, is a valid question, but it is not a smart question.
 Why?

 In fact, our own wealth is always on non-linear terms too.

-How many of you have your salary or income increasing the same percentage every year?
+How many of you have your salary or income increased the same percentage every year?

 I used to have $500 monthly allowance when I was in university, then I earned a few thousands salary when I graduate, and my income has multiplied several times since my first pay.